Formal Letter Format

 Can I use abbreviations in a formal letter?

 Yes, you can use any common abbreviation included in formal language.
 For example, CC (carbon copy) is a frequent abbreviation used in formal emails.
 You can also use abbreviations for Sir and Madame, titles (e.g., Ph.D.), addresses (e.g., No), and organization names (e.g., NHS).
-Here is a guide for using abbreviations in your formal letters.

 How do I end a formal letter?